zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 - Precompile of assets (assets & webpacker)

-## The Tests Stage
+## The Test Stage

 ### The Integration tests

-The stage will be responsible for running all integration tests, basically this will run `bundle exec rails test`
+In this stage, we will run all our integration tests, which basically turn to
+run:
+`bundle exec rails test`

 ### The system tests

-The most exciting and important thing to have in my CI.
+This is the most exciting and important part to have in our CI.
-The system tests are very useful to test a complex UI requiring a massive use of Javascript (React of Vue app) and interacting with external services like `Google Map Places`.
+The system tests are very useful in term of testing complex UI requiring a massive use of Javascript (React of Vue app) and interacting with external services like `Google Map Places`.

-The system test will do clicks and filling inputs like a regular user on your App.
+The system test will mimic a regular user by clicking and filling inputs like a regular user on our App.
 The main command executed in this stage is `bundle exec rails test:system`.

-The interesting side here is that we will use a docker to embed our `Selenium Chrome browser` to run our browser.
+The interacting fact in this case is the use of container to embed the `Selenium Chrome browser` to run real browser to fetch and tests our frontend.

 ## The deploy Stage
-This is an easy step, it will be responsible for deploying the app in Heroku and call the database migration.
+This is an easy step, we will deploy our application to the staging environment.

 -----------------------

 # The GITLAB-CI

-Gitlab offer to everyone ( and I am highly grateful to them) a way to define how the code will be tested / deployed by creating a `.gitlab-ci` in the root of your project hosted at gitlab.
+Gitlab offer to everyone ( and we should be grateful to them for all the work that have be done) a recipe that define how the code will be tested / deployed and all the services needed for these tasks.
+All the instructions are stored in `.gitlab-ci` present in the root of our repo.

-This offer your a *centralized* and an *easy way* to manage your source code and your continues integration for `FREE`.
+This offer us a *centralized* and an *easy way* to manage our source code and our continues integration for `FREE`.

-## How this works
+## How does it works

 The CI follow these simple steps:
 1. Booting one or several containers aka `services` that you have specified in the `.gitlab-ci`
-2. Copy your repo the main container.
+2. Copy your repo in the main container.
 3. Run all scripts wanted in it

 ## Use the cache to speedup the CI
-Gitlab allows you to cache folders and files and use them for the next jobs.
+Gitlab allows us to cache folders and files and use them for the next jobs.
+No need to recompile all dependencies or even download them.
 In our case, caching all the `gems` and `node_modules` will save us several minutes.

 ## Use artifacts to debug our tests
-When a system tests fails, the test will save a `screenshots` in a temp folder.
+When the system tests fails, the test will save the `screenshots` in a `temp` folder.

 The `artifacts` make possible for us to save those files and tie them to the job.

 This will help us a lot when we want to debug a failing system tests.